anmolthakur74/task-1-data-cleaning-preprocessing/README.md

 # Task 1: Data Cleaning & Preprocessing

-This repository contains my solution for Task 1 of the AI/ML Internship.
+This repository contains my solution for Task 1 of the AI & ML Internship.
 The focus of this task is to clean and preprocess the Titanic dataset to make it ready for training machine learning models.

 ---